lpf0773/HelloWorld/README.md

 # HelloWorld
 my first repository
-it`s really stuiped that you think the others stuiped.
+it`s really stupid that you think the others stupid.